-Passavant Hospital (where she was hopefully given opioids during the
+Passavant Hospital where she was probably given opioids during the

-most painful first hours, before her nutso mother could interfere).
+most painful first hours, before her mother could interfere.

-to the fire, reaching the front doors of the Iroquois
+heard about the fire and reaching the front doors of the Iroquois

 Theater about the same time that Elizabeth was being rescued.